fisker/import-esm/readme.md

 # import-esm

-> Import ES Module in the safe way
+> Import ECMAScript modules in the safe way

 ## Motivation